 3. Addiction: If you were addicted to Facebook before, now it’s even worse.
 You now have no idea how to live your life without Facebook.
 The Internet is down?
 F*ck this paper I have to get done for school or the emails I have to send for work.
 I need to check my mother f*cking newsfeed.
 Like how does life go on without letting everyone know your internet is down via your status?
 How does life go on not knowing if that guy you met once at a bar is checking in anywhere?
 You are lost without Facebook.
 You FB chat with people instead of texting.
 You message people when you don’t feel like having an actual conversation with someone, but need to know something.
 You check in wherever you go.
 You check where other people are checked in to see if anyone is at the same bar as you.
 You constantly update your status with song lyrics for certain people even though it’s not actually to anyone… or with smiley faces and a sentence about how AWESOME your life is (be jealous).
 And to avoid making eye contact with people when bored (especially on public transportation), you repetitively refresh your newsfeed reading the same posts over and over again.

-in your life on Facebook.
-It’s just that if you try really hard, you can make your life look awesome via the internet whether it is or not.
+on Facebook.
+It’s just that if you try really hard, you can make your life look awesome via the internet whether it is or is not.
 But you still get upset.
 Especially when you see younger people putting up statuses about going out, being young, still having lots of friends, and (ugh) going back to school.

 5. De-Friending: After collecting hundreds upon hundreds of friends through the years, you finally realize ‘wow, I either dislike or do not know half of these people.’
 You scan through your ‘friends’ deleting those you became friends with the Summer before college that you never spoke to.
 You delete the random kids from high school that post statuses using terms such as ‘hmu‘ and ‘lms.’
 You debate deleting the guys you hooked up with and/or dated in the past, but then you don’t because you don’t want them to think you’re thinking about them… Even though they are most likely thinking the same thing OR don’t remember your name.
 You debate deleting that girl you talked to occasionally in school, but then you don’t because her pictures are just so interesting (why is she so rich?).
 So that friend purge you just said you were going on has now been ruined because of the fear of losing touch with someone and their photos.
 I mean, how are you going to stalk that guy you’re not friends with who is friends with the girl you’re friends with on FB (but seriously – we talk like this. why?)… Maybe next time you’ll get rid of them all.
 But it’s doubtful.